brandonweiss/anti-pattern/source/posts/2011-04-24-adding-a-new-strategy-to-omniauth.html.md

 title: Adding a New Strategy to OmniAuth
 ---

-Recently I had to authenticate with a service ([Rdio][rdio]) that [OmniAuth][omniauth] didn't support yet.
-I'd never created an authentication strategy before, so I looked up how to do it in the [wiki][wiki].
-The supposed [Strategy Contribution Guide][guide] was rather... sparse, so I had to roll up my sleeves and figure it out.
+Recently I had to authenticate with ([Rdio][rdio]), a service that [OmniAuth][omniauth] didn’t support.
+I’d never created an authentication strategy for OmniAuth before, so here’s how I did it and what I learned.

-First, you need to set up an environment to work on the gem.
-So fork the [official repo][omniauth] and then clone your fork.
-If you don't have [bundler][bundler], install it, then `bundle install` from inside your cloned repo.[^1] Run the tests with `bundle exec rake spec` and you should see all green.

 OmniAuth supports multiple different authentication schemes, but [Rdio][rdio] thankfully uses [OAuth][oauth].
 Each authentication scheme has a separate gem/directory, so I looked in `oa-oauth/lib/omniauth/strategies` to see how other OAuth strategies had been implemented.
-OAuth has a few different versions now, so make sure you're looking at examples that use the same OAuth version as the API you're trying to connect to supports.
+OAuth has a few different versions now, so make sure you’re looking at examples that use the same OAuth version as the API you’re trying to connect to supports.
 Rdio uses OAuth 1.0, so those are the strategies I looked at.

 I started by copying the module/class structure from another strategy into a new file and renaming the class where appropriate.